 At one time cards were placed all around the house during Christmas.
 But it is not the tradition any longer.
 In fact, the current teen generation doesn’t even know how to properly address envelopes.
 Still, even e-cards have not been able to replace the tradition of greeting cards.

 E-cards have however been considered as a crucial factor in the corporate sector for reducing the sales of traditional Christmas cards.
 Another factor that contributed to the gradual decline of the custom was the drive to reduce the use of paper.

-The personal touch that a Xmas cards can provide hasn’t lost its impact.
+The personal touch that a Xmas card can provide hasn’t lost its impact.
 The tradition lives on.
 With each card sent, a new Christmas card devotee might be born.